 Integrated Commissioning Directorate will collate records of poor practice concerns and keep the safeguarding adults lead informed of any escalating concerns about individual agencies.
-They will be responsible for addressing any identified organisational abuse.
+Where this occurs, a multi-agency approach is needed to address any concerns within provider services.